CuteJui/Unscented_Kalman_Filter_Highway_Project/README.md

 ```

 ## Issue
-I provide some potentail solutions to the warning showing up when using cmake.
+I provide some potentail solutions to the warning showing up when using `cmake`.
 - `io features related to pcap will be disabled` \
 This kind of warning is due to the missing of some extra PCL libraries in the environment.
 Install the extra PCL libraries could fix this warning.